-Louise passed away in September after a courageous battle with cancer.
-In her honor, her husband, Jerry, and her family, have established a charitable fund with the Lexington Community Foundation to benefit youth in Lexington.
+Louise passed away in September 2014 after a courageous battle with cancer.
+In her honor, her husband, Jerry, and her family have established a charitable fund with the Lexington Community Foundation to benefit youth in Lexington.

 Distributions from the Louise Dannehl Memorial Fund will support youth programming for a ten-year period at the newly opened Orthman Community YMCA in Lexington.
-Funding can be used for the purchase of equipment, participation fees for youth in need, cost of promotional material and supplies all pertaining to Y youth programming.
+Funding can be used to purchase equipment, participation fees for youth in need, cost of promotional material and supplies, all pertaining to Y youth programming.

-The Lexington Community Foundation will enjoy working with Jerry, and directly with the Y staff, to determine where there are needs in youth programs.
+The Lexington Community Foundation has enjoyed working with Jerry and directly with the Y staff to determine where there are needs in youth programs.
 It will be a pleasure to see funds from the Louise Dannehl Memorial Fund make an impact.

-We thank Jerry and his family for making this generous gift in memory of Louise, and for entrusting his gift to the Lexington Community Foundation for administration.
+We thank Jerry and his family for making this generous gift in Louise's memory and entrusting his gift to the Lexington Community Foundation for administration.